Fallout & Bomb Shelter Near Me – Locations & Options to Survive Nuclear War

 This nuclear fallout can be even more dangerous than the blast of the bomb itself, in that it can spread long distances from the initial explosion.

 Just how far depends on many factors, such as the size and type of the nuclear blast.
 Wind, rain, and other climatic factors can result in “delayed fallout” in other parts of the world.
-Exposure to radioactive fallout can be immediately deadly or have serious longer term health effects like cancer and other diseases like was witnessed for decades around Chornobyl when the nuclear power plant failed.
+Exposure to radioactive fallout can be immediately deadly or have serious longer-term health effects like cancer and other diseases, as was witnessed for decades around Chernobyl when the nuclear power plant failed.

 To avoid getting poisoned by nuclear fallout, you would need to find a safe fallout shelter near you as soon as possible.